 Tsubosaka-ji Temple

-At Tsubosaka-ji Temple, which is rich in seasonal nature, cherry blossoms in spring, hydrangea in early summer, and autumn leaves in autumn color the precincts.
-In particular, in the spring, cherry blossoms are in full bloom around the Daishaka Nyorai stone statue on the precincts, and the "Sakura Daibutsu", which looks like a cherry blossom clothing, is a must-see.
-The blue sky, cherry blossoms, and the gentle appearance of the Great Buddha is a superb view spot representing Tsubosaka-ji Temple in spring.
+At Tsubosaka-ji Temple, where the nature of the four seasons is rich, cherry blossoms in spring, hydrangeas in early summer, and autumn leaves in autumn color the precincts.
+In particular, in the spring, cherry blossoms are in full bloom as if wrapped around the Daishaka Nyorai stone statue on the precincts, and you must see the "Sakura Daibutsu" as if you were wearing a cherry blossom garment.
+The blue sky, cherry blossoms, and the gentle expression of the Great Buddha is a superb view spot representing Tsubosaka-ji Temple in spring.

-In March, the "Ohina Mandala", which is colored with more than 4,500 dolls, will be held.
+In March, the "Ohina Mandala" will be held, which is colored with more than 4,500 dolls.

-The eleven-faced Senju Kanzeon Bodhisattva, the principal god, was inspired by eye disease.
-In the past, it was said that Motomasa, Kammu and Emperor Ichijo also prayed for the healing of eye diseases, and the rituals related to the rituals are also described in the early Heian period, such as the "Nippon Senreiroku".
+Is the Eleven-faced Senju Kanzeon Bodhisattva, the principal image, a spiritual experience for eye diseases?
+In the past, it is said that Gensho, Kanmu, and Emperor Ichijo also prayed for the healing of eye diseases, and the surrounding spirits are also described in the "Nihon Kanreiroku" in the early Heian period.

-In addition, Tsubosaka-ji Temple is also known as the stage of `` Tsubosaka Reiki '' depicting the love of a blind husband Sawaichi and his wife and village, and became a performance of Ningyo Joruri, Kabuki, and Namikyoku.
-It was also called a temple that seals eye diseases.
+Tsubosaka-ji Temple is also known as the stage of `` Tsubosaka Reigenki '', which depicts the love of married couples between her blind husband Sawaichi and his wife, Osato, and became a puppet joruri, Kabuki, and Namikyoku.
+It was also called a temple for eye disease sealing.

 Basic information